bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And then, say if you're Alice and your pub key also comes first, so your index is 1, because in math, indices don't start at 0.
 If Alice's index is 1, then she simply takes her own pubkey, concatenates it with a hash of the sequence of all the pubkeys, which in this case would be first hers, then Bob's.
 That thing is hashed, and that hash is concatenated with her own pubkey, then we hash that again, and so, you know, because of elliptic curve photography, we can simply interpret hashes as big integers, you know, we take that hash, we take that hash and simply use that as a big integer that is a coefficient for her public key.

-Now, if you have been reading the MuSig2 protocol, then you will know that this is not actually true, because we have an exception for the second index.But in the grand scheme of things, it doesn't really matter.
+Now, if you have been reading the MuSig2 protocol, then you will know that this is not actually true, because we have an exception for the second index.
+But in the grand scheme of things, it doesn't really matter.
 So I think for understanding what problem MuSig solves and how it does that, this is kind of deep enough.
 So I hope I haven't confused anybody yet.?
 All right, because next is Nonce segregation.

-###NONCE SEGREGATION
 And with nonces, we really do the same thing.And one might actually wonder, why, if we're already doing this stuff with keys, Do we even have to bother with nonce segregation and adding coefficients to our nonces?
 And actually, this is probably a good point where I should poll the audience.
 Any guesses as to why we care about nonce coefficients also?

-Yeah?
+Arik: Yeah?

-Speaker 1: You could fool people into nonce-reuse, right?
+Question : You could fool people into nonce-reuse, right?

-Arik: You could fool people into non-serious, yeah.
+Arik: You could fool people into non-reuse, yeah.
 That is one thing.
 And you could also construct a nonce adversarily in such a way that you would then be able to unilaterally create a signature with MuSig2.
 So it's really pretty much the same thing.

 And with Nonces, the protocol is a little more complicated.
 But I really still want to go through it, because one of the innovations with MuSig2 is how this protocol can work with just one round trip as opposed to multiple round trips that we had with regular MuSig.
 So the way this works is as follows.
 Each participant generates not one lowercase r that we had here Yeah, but they generate two So a MuSig2 nonce is actually not one nonce, but it is two nonces.
 Let me get back here.